Durham University: Governance

 The university is governed by the statutes put in place by the Universities of Durham and Newcastle upon Tyne Act, 1963 and subsequently amended by council and approved by the King in Council, most recently in 2023, and by ordinances passed by council.

 Council is the governing body, the corporation and the charity trustees of the university.
 It is composed of eleven internal and thirteen external ('lay') members.
 There are three ex-officio members internal to the university: the vice-chancellor and warden, the deputy vice-chancellor and provost, and the president of Durham Student's Union, along with seven appointed members from the university, who may not be members of the university executive committee and five of whom must be members of academic staff, and one appointed postgraduate student nominated by the student's union.
 There are also twelve appointed lay members (not being teachers or salaried staff in the university or any of its colleges), and the Dean of Durham as an ex-officio lay member.
 The chair of the council, the deputy chair, and the senior independent governor must be lay members of the council.
+Since August 2025, the chair of council has been Caroline Johnstone.
 While there is no formal requirement for alumni representation on the council, six of the appointment lay members (including the deputy chair) were Durham graduates as of the 2024/25 academic year.